alexeyinkin/neural-tennis-js/README.md

 ### Saving and loading the neural network

 To save your time you may load pre-trained network from the `pre-trained` directory.
 You may also save the network.
 Use the buttons above and below the field.
+They are visible when the network is in control.

 The format is JSON with all the observed balls and current network weights.